python/devguide/committing.rst

 Accepting Pull Requests
 =======================

-This page is aimed to core developers, and cover the steps required to accept, merge, and possibly backport a pull request on the main repository.
+This page is aimed to core developers, and covers the steps required to accept, merge, and possibly backport a pull request on the main repository.

 Is the PR ready to be accepted?